 For years, B2B commerce has worked in fundamentally different ways than B2C commerce.
 Each required different strategies and technologies from the other.
 They required different expertise and different marketing.
 But rising popularity and prioritization of eCommerce is changing all of that.
 B2B eCommerce is evolving and changing, developing functionalities that…

 Where to host your eCommerce website is an important decision to make in your eCommerce strategy execution.
 It deserves careful consideration and comparison.
 Different server types have different levels of reliability, security, flexibility, and so on.
 One of the internet’s long held debates is this: Windows hosting versus Linux hosting……

-All trademarks are property of their respective owners.
+Web-Stor is a registered trademark and ACH Direct, AIA Job Cost Billing, EDI Advantage, and Union Automation are trademarks of Kissinger Solutions.
+All other trademarks are property of their respective owners.
 This website is owned by Kissinger Associates, Inc. Kissinger Associates is independent from Sage and is not authorized to make any statement, representation, or warranties or grant any license or permission on behalf of Sage regarding any product, service, or website content.